vuejs/apollo/packages/docs/data/data-masking.md

 :::

-If `PostDetails` removes `publishedAt` from its fragment (because it no longer displays it), the parent component breaks silently.
-This **implicit dependency** between components becomes harder to track as applications grow.
+The parent reads `publishedAt`, but `publishedAt` is defined in the child's fragment.
+If `PostDetails` later removes `publishedAt` from its fragment (because it no longer displays it), the parent breaks silently.
+This implicit dependency between components grows harder to track as the app grows.

-## Enabling Data Masking
+## Enabling data masking

-Enable data masking in the Apollo Client constructor:
+Pass `dataMasking: true` to the Apollo Client constructor:

 ```ts twoslash {6}
 import { ApolloClient, HttpLink, InMemoryCache } from '@apollo/client'